On space-like generalized constant ratio hypersufaces in Minkowski spaces: Abstract

 \section{Abstract}

-A hypersurface in a Euclidean space $\mathbb{E}^{n+1}$ is said to be a generalized constant ratio (GCR) hypersurface if the tangential part of its position vector is one of its principle directions.
+A hypersurface in a (semi-) Euclidean space $\mathbb{E}^{n+1}_s$ is said to be a generalized constant ratio (GCR) hypersurface if the tangential part of its position vector is one of its principle directions.
 In this work, we move the study of generalized constant ratio hypersurfaces started in \cite {YuFu2014GCRS} into the Minkowski space.
 First, we get some geometrical properties of non-degenerated GCR hypersurfaces in an arbitrary dimensional Minkowski space.
-Then, we obtain complete classification of GCR surfaces in the Minkowski 3-space.
+In this paper, we study generalized constant ratio (GCR) hypersurfaces in Euclidean spaces.
+We mainly focus on the hypersurfaces in $\mathbb{E}^{4}_1$.
+Then, we obtain the complete classification of space-like GCR hypersurfaces with vanishing Gauss-Kronecker curvature.
 We also give some explicit examples.

 \textbf{ MSC 2010 Classification. }Primary: 53C42; Secondary: 53D12, 53B25.

 \textbf{Keywords.} Generalized constant ratio hypersurfaces, Minkowski 3-space, space-like surfaces, flat surfaces